Young people and students

 lovely side effect of your house companions is emotional conflict.
 Please refer to references about alcohol and sleeping

-arrangments above to appreciate the full nature of how this makes your stay oh so much fun.
+arrangements above to appreciate the full nature of how this makes your stay oh so much fun.

-3. Work: Ah yes... the reason why the kibbutzniks are begrudgingly letting you stay on their farm to begin with.....you're basically
+3. Work: Ah yes...
+The reason why the kibbutzniks are begrudgingly letting you stay on their farm to begin with.....you're basically

 working for them for free.
 Now of course your are being fed and given board, but this is up for interpretation.
 Depending on how